kyB1001/LanguageLearningChatBot/README.md

 ## Functions

-'''
-This code utilizes scikit-learn is used for training the AI model.
+This code utilizes sci-kit-learn is used for training the AI model.

     `load_data()` function loads the vocabulary data from the CSV file.
     `train_model()` function trains the AI model using the Italian words as input features and the corresponding English translations as the target variable.
     `generate_word()` function selects a random word or phrase based on the user's chosen options.
     `translate_word()` function translates the Italian word using the trained model.
     `check_translation()` function checks the user's translation and provides feedback.
     `chatbot()` loop handles user interactions and prompts.
-'''